-At 31 March 2021, the group had £2.2 million (2020: £4.8 million) of trade receivables that were not past due.
+At 31 March 2021, the group and company had no trade receivables that were not past due (2020: £nil).

 The majority of accrued income balances represent contract assets arising from timing differences between the billing cycle and the usage of water by customers.
 They therefore typically reverse in subsequent months, with all amounts held in relation to these contract assets at the beginning of the reporting period having subsequently reversed into the income statement during the year.
 At 31 March 2021 and 31 March 2020, the group had no accrued income that was past due.
 In instances where the collection of consideration is not considered probable at the point services are delivered, no accrued income balance is recognised, as the criteria to recognise revenue in accordance with IFRS 15 has not been met.